Mississippi Mass Choir: Musical career

-On June 19, 2009, the Mississippi Mass Choir commemorated their 20th anniversary by recording their ninth album, …Then Sings My Soul, live at the First Baptist Church in Jackson.
+On June 19, 2009, the Mississippi Mass Choir commemorated their 20th anniversary by recording their ninth album, ...Then Sings My Soul, live at the First Baptist Church in Jackson.
 The album was officially released on February 1, 2011.

 Also in 2009, the choir released a compilation CD/DVD titled The First Twenty Years, consisting of popular songs recorded over the years, and interviews with various choir members.

-On December 8–26, 2010, the choir made a fourteen-city tour of Spain and the Canary Islands.
-According to concert promoter Luis Manjarres, “Since their first Spanish tour, Mississippi Mass Choir has become a classic of the European and the Spanish Christmas.
+From December 8 to 26, 2010, the choir made a fourteen-city tour of Spain and the Canary Islands.
+According to concert promoter Luis Manjarres, "Since their first Spanish tour, Mississippi Mass Choir has become a classic of the European and the Spanish Christmas.
 They will showcase their talent in the main venues of Barcelona, Madrid, San Sebastian, Bilbao, Pamplona, Gijon, and Vigo.
 This tour of fourteen concerts will culminate on Christmas night, in the wonderful city of Santa Cruz de Tenerife at the Canary Islands, in a very special event with the 92-piece Tenerife Symphonic Orchestra, under the direction of Maestro Lu Jia.
 Mississippi Mass Choir will be the first African American choir to perform with a European Symphonic Orchestra before an audience of 20,000.
-It is the time for Mississippi Mass Choir…It is the time for Classic Gospel.”
+It is the time for Mississippi Mass Choir ...
+It is the time for Classic Gospel."

 In October 2013, the choir celebrated their 25th anniversary by recording their 10th live album titled Declaration of Dependence.
-The album's hit single, God's On Your Side (featuring gospel artist/Sunday Best winner Le'Andria Johnson and Stan Jones), was released on April 11, 2014, and the album itself was released that June.
+The album's hit single, "God's on Your Side" (featuring gospel artist/Sunday Best winner Le'Andria Johnson and Stan Jones), was released on April 11, 2014, and the album itself was released that June.
 The choir the begin a 10-city tour and 13 cities Spain tour.

 On January 11, 2017, the choir was featured on an episode of ABC's Black-ish.

-On October 7, 2018, the choir appeared on an episode of Discovery Channel's Expedition Unknown, titled “Search For The Afterlife – Heaven and Hell,” exploring different religions and cultures from around the world.
+On October 7, 2018, the choir appeared on an episode of Discovery Channel's Expedition Unknown, titled "Search For The Afterlife – Heaven and Hell", exploring different religions and cultures from around the world.

 On October 28, 2022, the choir recorded their eleventh live album at the Word of Life Church in Flowood, Mississippi.
 Special guests included Mary Mary's Tina Campbell, Crystal Aikin, Myron Butler, Brian Courtney Wilson, and Georgia Mass Choir's founder/leader Rev. Milton Biggham.

+On July 7, 2025, veteran choir member Mosie "Mama" Burks died at the age of 92.
+Burks joined the choir in the mid-1990s as a lead soloist and toured internationally with the choir for decades until her retirement in 2020.